-A printable check sheet is here.
+A printable check/summary sheet is here.

 Level 1 criteria are assessed according to the Canadian Biosafety Guideline (Draft Ed).
 Where standards were not found but the practice is implemented, equivalent standards were chosen from the Laboratory Biosafety Guidelines (3rd Ed), the WHO Laboratory Biosafety Manual (3rd Ed) and the CDC/NIH Biosafety in Microbiological and Biomedical Laboratories (5th Ed).

 Level 2 criteria are assessed according to the Canadian Biosafety Standard (2nd Ed).

 Level 3 criteria are assessed according to the Canadian Biosafety Standard (2nd Ed).

 Plant pest labs (in vitro to greenhouses, where applicable) will also be audited according to the Containment Standards for Facilities Handling Plant Pests.

 Aquatic pathogen labs (in vitro and in vivo, where applicable) will also be audited according to the Containment Standards for Facilities Handling Aquatic Animal Pathogens.

 As of August 25, 2014, the following laboratory audit schedule will apply:

 - Containment Level 1 laboratories to be audited at minimum every three years